LinkedIn Guide

 URL information of a blog provided by the LinkedIn URL debugger.

-In this case, it says ‘in a few seconds.’
 If it says more than 3-4 days old, you need to request a re-scrape from LinkedIn to update your data.

-Use it as a Linkedin Link Debugger
+Use it as a LinkedIn link debugger

 When you inspect any link with the debugging tool, it displays a preview of how it would look when you share that link on LinkedIn, right?